John Rutsey

 John Howard Rutsey (July 23, 1952 – May 11, 2008) was a Canadian musician best known as a founding member and original drummer of Rush.
 He performed on the band's 1974 debut album, but left shortly after its release due to health problems which limited his ability to tour with the band.
-He was subsequently replaced by Neil Peart, who would remain the drummer of Rush on the band's future recordings and for the rest of its active history.
+He was subsequently replaced by Neil Peart, who remained Rush's drummer for the rest of its active history until 2015, and was replaced postmortem by Anika Nilles for Rush's 2026 reunion.

 Biography

 Personal life

 Rutsey was the son of Toronto Telegram crime reporter Howard Rutsey.
 He had an older brother named Bill, and a younger brother named Mike who became a baseball writer.
 Following the death of their father by heart attack, the brothers were raised by their mother, Eva.

 Rutsey was a student at St. Patrick’s School, and it was there that he met Gary Weinrib and Alex Zivojinovich (who would later change their names to Geddy Lee and Alex Lifeson respectively).
 Whereas Lee and Lifeson were listening to progressive rock bands such as Yes, Pink Floyd and Genesis at that time, Rutsey drew more inspiration from the harder styles of bands such as Bad Company.